kudaz28/toll-station-system-client/README.md

-# toll-station-system-client
+# toll-station-system-config-server
-Client application responsible for consuming configurations from a Spring Boot config server app
+Spring Boot configuration repo for the Toll Station System